CloudNationHQ/terraform-azure-psql/README.md

 ## Features

 - enables azure ad and local administrator authentication, individually or in combination.
-- p rovides support for customer managed keys using a user-assigned identity.
+- provides support for customer managed keys using a user-assigned identity.
 - facilitates vnet integration through subnet delegation and private DNS zones.
 - offers maintenance, high availability, options for robust management.
 - allows creation of empty databases.